dustinlacewell/plait/README.md

 # Remote Servers

-In order to use Plait usefully you'll need access to a remote SSH server.
-However, Plait only supports "password-less login".
+In order to use Plait usefully you'll need access to a **remote SSH server**.
+However, Plait only supports **password-less login**.
 This means you'll need a public and private key-pair registered with the remote server so that you are not prompted for a password when logging in.
 Test that you are able to login to your server without a password:

     $ ssh -o PasswordAuthentication=no username@host

-If you are prompted for a password, please setup public-key authentication before continuing.
+If you are prompted for a password, please **setup public-key authentication** before continuing.

 ## Using Docker